HelloThisIsFlo/Shopping-List/README.md

-# Shopping List - Cost breakdown calculator
+# Shopping List - Do More, Pay Less

 `shopping_list` is a simple tool to calculate the cost breakdown and total of a shopping list containing items in multiple categories.

 It allows to create **different variation of prices**, to compare the influence in the total cost.
+See the corresponding section [Pro Tip - Price combinations](#pro-tip---price-combinations)

 ## `shopping_list` in action
 The project was originally created to estimate the total cost of devices in a Home-Automation project and **see the influence of different purchase decisions**.